Who am I?

 Eager to experience more from life, I prioritized travel at an early age and have lived in an ungrounded way for the past 10 years.
 Never spending longer than a year living in a home (or a few homes), always with my camera in hand.

-Over the years I have acquired quite a collection of memories and I am over the moon excited to finally share my artwork with family and friends.
+Over the years I have acquired quite a collection of memories and I am over the moon excited to finally share some of my artwork with family and friends.

 This nomadic lifestyle has blessed me with some pretty unforgettable moments, along with its challenges and life lessons.
 It's given me the time and the creative freedom to slowly develop my photography skills while diving head first into many different ways of life.